DevyusCode/PeyrSharp/README.md

 ## Compatibility
 ### Platforms
 Some modules of PeyrSharp are targeting features only available in specific operating systems.
-Thus, some packages aren't available on all platform.
+Thus, some packages aren't available on all platforms.

 | Package/Platform 	| Windows 	| macOS 	| Linux + others 	|
 |------------------	|---------	|-------	|----------------	|